ianhaggerty/backbone-sails/docs/0.1/tutorial/Syncing.md

 The `sync` option looks for the following strings: `ajax`, `socket`, `subscribe` & `set`.
 They are fairly self-explanatory given the above text.

 If `ajax` is present, the implementation will sync over ajax.
-More precisely, it'll delegate to *whatever sync function is found on the model*.
+More precisely, it'll delegate to *whatever sync function is found on the instance*.
 This is usually just the default `Backbone.sync`, however, you can change it as you will, giving you complete control.

 If `socket` is present, the implementation will wait for the socket to connect, before syncing over sockets.